earthsteading/Concrete-Domes/README.md

   - [ ] AS 1012 part 10 for indirect tensile strength tests

 # Checklists
-The following checklist is required for drawings and specifications for concrete structures:
+The following checklist is required for drawings and specifications for reinforced concrete structures:
   - [ ] Reference number, date of issue and applicable design Standards
   - [ ] Imposed action (live loads) used in designs, e.g. direct (load) action and indirect action (internal deforemation constraints resulting from bending/torsion stress)
   - [ ] Determination of earthquake design category